IBCNServices/lab-kappa-docs/setup-windows.md

   * Windows Hypervisor Platform
   * Windows Subsystem for Linux
 * Click on "OK" and these features will be installed on your PC.
 Some reboots will be required during the installation process.
-* Git must be installed in configured on your system

 ## Git installation